Louis Vuitton Steamer Trunk, ca. 1915

 IMAGE: 1 of 1

 APPRAISER: Well, it's a steamer trunk, first of all.
 So it would have been used to transport your clothing when you went aboard a steamer to travel abroad.
 And most steamer trunks are very nominal in value, and there's exceptions to that rule and this is one of those exceptions.
-This is a Louis Vuitton trunk, currently probably one of the leading luxury goods sellers worldwide.
+This is a Louis Vuitton trunk, currently probably one of the leading luxury good sellers worldwide.
 This was made right around the first part of the 20th century.
-In 1896, they launched the patented canvas monogram that we see throughout this and you see on handbags and luggage today, which incorporates flowers, quatrefoils, and the Louis Vuitton monogram.
-The hinges are also marked with the patent.
-The trunk also shows its travel in the sense that where they were headed was labeled on the trunk throughout.
+In 1896, they launched the patented canvas monogram that we see throughout this and you see on handbags and luggage today.
+The hinges are marked with the patent.
+The trunk also shows its travel.
+Where they were headed was labeled on the trunk throughout.

 GUEST: Yes, through the stickers.

 APPRAISER: And when we open it up...
 We can see that this is fitted with all of these compartments to hold your clothing, as well as a Louis Vuitton label and serial number.
 Now, while most steamer trunks are priced in the $100 to $200 range on a very good day, this steamer trunk is much more exceptional than that, and an auction estimate would be $3,000 to $5,000.

 GUEST: (laughs) Wow.

 APPRAISER: They are being repurposed today.
 They appeal to a very young collector, people put them in their house for coffee tables, and almost as a status symbol and a piece of sculpture and a work of art.

 GUEST: Wow, that's very cool.
 Thank you so much.
 That's... wow. (laughs)

 This website is produced for PBS Online by WGBH Boston. ©1997-2015 WGBH Educational Foundation.